patternfly/patternfly-elements/elements/pfe-collapse/README.md

 ### pfe-collapse:change

-Fired when `pfe-collasible` is either expanded or collapsed.
+Fired when `pfe-collapse` is either expanded or collapsed.

 ```
 detail: {